Last week, NHSN members headed for Lindisfarne in search of the elusive Moss Carder bee. Take a look back at what they discovered.

 While the orchids had long since passed, there were still plenty of interesting plants to admire during the trip.
 The carnivorous Butterwort was a highlight for many and it was exciting to observe the striking Grass-of-Parnassus just coming into flower.
 Autumn Gentian was another good spot, as was Hound’s-tongue, while elsewhere, a range of plants from Creeping Willow and Harebell to Wild Thyme and an expansive patch of coastal Heather proved interesting.

 Later in the trip, attendees dodged the invasive Piri-Piri-Bur to explore a disused quarry on the Eastern fringe of the island.
-Here, a grizzly discovery came in the form of recently deceased Kestrel, seemingly predated by a larger bird of prey.
+Here, a grizzly discovery came in the form of a recently deceased Kestrel, seemingly predated by a larger bird of prey.
 More exciting was the presence of Brookweed, quite a scarce plant in this part of the world, lots of Carline Thistle and another attractive Moss Carder bee.

 On our return journey, it was interesting to note both Six-spot and Narrow-bordered Five-spot Burnet moths.
-Surprisingly given the somewhat gloomy weather, a pair of Dark Green Fritillaries were was observed as they fed on a small expanse of Marsh Thistle.
+Surprisingly given the somewhat gloomy weather, a pair of Dark Green Fritillaries were observed as they fed on a small expanse of Marsh Thistle.
 Other butterflies noticed during the trip included Meadow Brown, Ringlet, Green-veined White and a rather quick Common Blue.